Probabilistic Contrastive Learning for Domain Adaptation: Introduction

-First, we try to dig out what kind of signal can effectively indicate that a feature vector is close to one of the class weights.
-For convenience, we define a set of class weights $W=(\mathbf{w}_{1},\mathbf{w}_{2}, ...,\mathbf{w}_{C})$, a feature vector $\mathbf{f}_i$, and its classification probability $\mathbf{p}_i$.
-Here $C$ is the number of classes and $p_{i,c}$ for the probability of $c$-th class is computed as \begin{small}
+This raises an important question: how can we develop a new type of contrastive loss that effectively alleviates the deviation between features and class weights?
+The key point is to dig out what kind of signal can effectively indicate that a feature vector is close to its corresponding class weights.
+For convenience, we define a set of class weights as $W=(\mathbf{w}_{1},\mathbf{w}_{2},\ldots,\mathbf{w}_{C})$, a feature vector as $\mathbf{f}_i$, and its classification probability as $\mathbf{p}_i$.
+Then the classification probability $p_{i,c}$ of $c$-th ($c\in\{1,2,\ldots, C\}$) class for feature $\mathbf{f}_i$ is \begin{small}